-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Lead: Lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Jay Township Water Authority is responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.
+Jay Township Water Authority is responsible for providing high quality drinking water and removing lead pipes but cannot control the variety of materials used in plumbing components in your home.
+You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
+You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
+Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
+You can also use a filter certified by an American National Standards Institute accredited certifier to reduce lead in drinking water.
+If you are concerned about lead in your water and wish to have your water tested, contact Jay Township Water Authority at 814-787-7233.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at. www.epa.gov/safewater/lead.